A journey of rewilding across the spectacular Scottish Highlands.

 Weather is very changeable at this time of year and you should expect anything from mild, calm conditions to wintry squalls.
 Temperatures are likely to range from 0c to 10c with the possibility of strong winds.
 Conditions underfoot can often be wet!

-James is an award-winning nature photographer, filmmaker and guide with a passion for rewilding.
-He is one of the directors at SCOTLAND: The Big Picture and manages Rewilding Escapes.
-Here he enjoys taking small groups of people into spectacular locations, in search of amazing wildlife whilst exploring the potential for wilder landscapes.
+James is one of the directors at SCOTLAND: The Big Picture and is the Head of Rewilding Escapes.
+He is an award-winning nature photographer, filmmaker and guide with a passion for rewilding and enjoys taking small groups of people to search for amazing wildlife in spectacular scenery, whilst exploring the potential for wilder landscapes.
 James is an advocate for ecotourism as one of the benefits of rewilding and has been guiding nature lovers and photographers across the Scottish Highlands for several years.

 Join James on the following retreats: